What Is Egg Product?

 Most pet owners will be completely unaware of Egg Product, but their use throughout the pet food industry is massive, and some of the best-known pet food brands make heavy use of the ingredient in their recipes.

-Some well-known examples of brands that utilize Egg Product include Purina Pro Plan, Iams, Taste of the Wild, Diamond, Hill’s Science Diet, American Journey, Rachel Ray Nutrish, Royal Canin, and Nutro.
+Some well-known examples of brands that utilize Egg Product include Purina Pro Plan, Iams, Taste of the Wild, Diamond, Hill’s Science Diet, American Journey, Rachael Ray Nutrish, Royal Canin, and Nutro.

 The inclusion of Purina, Hill’s, and Royal Canin are particularly notable as these are considered the “big three” pet foods brands.